commercelayer/commercelayer-docs-resources/gift_cards/object.md

 ---
-description: A comprehensive list of the gift card resource's attributes and relationships.
+description: A comprehensive list of the gift card resource's attributes and relationships
 ---

 # The gift card object